andreago9/Interactive-Graphics-in-Python/README.md

-# DBIOL-CAL
+# Interactive Graphics in Python
-Interactive Graphics in Python - Genetic and Metabolite Visualization
+Genetic and Metabolite Visualization

 ## 1. About
 This Jupyter Notebook showcases a series of interactive data visualizations developed in Python.
 The notebook focuses on illustrating the relationships between Single Nucleotide Polymorphisms (SNPs) and metabolite concentrations using fictional data.
 The visualizations are built using libraries such as matplotlib, plotly, and ipywidgets, allowing for dynamic exploration of genetic data.